hypersign-protocol/hid-node/docs/ssi/cred-ops.md

 Storing Verifiable Credential on a distributed ledger could lead to privacy violation.
 However, we can store the status of a Verifiable Credential on-chain, with no private information attached to it.
 Issuers of a Verifiable Credential have the ability to revoke the credential and provide the reason behind it.

+## Supported VC Statuses

+Following are the VC statuses supported by `hid-node`:

+- Live
+-	Suspended
+-	Revoked
+-	Expired

 ## Register VC Status

 For instance, an issuer with id `did:hs:zEYJrMxWigf9boyeJMTRN4Ern8DJMoCXaLK77pzQmxVjf` has issue a VC, following which they want to register it's status.